sushantkapare-dev/AWS_Devops_Zero_to_Hero/Prometheus/Q set1.md

 ## What are some common Exporters for Prometheus, and why are they useful?

-Common exporters include the Node Exporter, Blackbox Exporter, and the MySQL Exporter.
+Common exporters include the **Node Exporter**, **Blackbox Exporter**, and the **MySQL Exporter**.
 They collect and expose system and application-specific metrics for monitoring.
 These exporters are essential for capturing various aspects of a system's performance.

 ## Explain the concept of metric cardinality.
 How does it impact Prometheus performance?